Shivanshmundra/academic-kickstart/content/post/Imitation_learning/index.md

 Some of them are:
 - **Inverse Reinforcement Learning(IRL)** :
-  - Learns the reward function from expert trajectorie, then derives optimal policy.
+  - Learns the reward function from expert trajectories, then derives optimal policy.
   - It's very expensive to run.
   - Indirectly learns optimal policy from reward function.